kura52/sushi-browser/README.md

 ```

 # New Features

+#### New function(v0.144)
+- Improve tab open performance.
+- Changed the selection method of user data folder in portable version.
+- Fix Dialog bug.
+- Updated to Muon 5.0.7

+#### New function(v0.143)
+- Updated to youtube-dl 2018.02.25
+- Updated to Muon 5.0.6

 #### New function(v0.142)
 - Changing the save destination of the user file in the portable version to the same level as the executable folder.
 (Portable Edtion became really Portable.)